fauxfox117/amp-calculator/README.md

 - ⚡ **Prevents Voltage Drop** — Ensures runs don’t exceed safe thresholds.
 - 🏠 **Optimized for Full House Wraps** — Scales easily for large projects.
 - 🔒 **Offline-First** — Works without connectivity on job sites.
-- 🛠️ **Configurable** — Thresholds and product types can be updated as Trimlight expands its product line.
+- 🛠️ **Configurable** — Thresholds and product types can be updated as the company expands its product line.

 ## Tech Stack